 Write your code.

-Click the Run icon on the toolbar to have the code executed.
+Click the Run icon in the upper-left corner of the cell to have the code executed.
 The result of the computation (output) will be displayed in the same cell right under the input.

 Add a code cell